 As many of you know, I have been struggling with my husband’s dementia.
-We’ve had windows open and doors shut, we’ve tried playful, I’ve felt as if I am empty and can’t give any more.
+We’ve had windows open and doors shut, we’ve tried being playful, and yet I feel as if I am empty and can’t give any more.

 Now I have to put him into a nursing home and the sadness is overwhelming for me.
 I’ve talked to him, and he’s been quiet and tearful.
 I have been also.
 Neither of us are able to say what needs to be said.
-This is the last stage.
+I need a break and he is no longer able to stay by himself.

 When I put my mom into a nursing home it was very different.
 She obviously needed more nursing care than the assisted living community was able to give her, Of course there is some guilt with that, but not nearly the struggle there is with a husband who has been a constant companion for many years.
 Now, you know that he will still be alive, but won’t be living with you any longer.